 Get json response output

-Steps a-e above can be repeated as many times as needed.
+Steps a-c above can be repeated as many times as needed.

 Clear data – release all the data loaded before, and make AlgoMarker ready to get a new batch of data.
 (AM_API_ClearData), one can go back to step 3 here if needed.